 Executive Order 13618, Assignment of National Security and Emergency Preparedness Communications Functions, July 6, 2012.
 Changed federal national security and emergency preparedness communications functions by dissolving the National Communications System, establishing an executive committee to oversee federal national security and emergency preparedness communications function, establishing a programs office within the Department of Homeland Security to assist the executive committee, and assigning specific responsibilities to federal government entities.

 Presidential Policy Directive-8, National Preparedness, March 30, 2011.
 Calls on federal departments and agencies to work with the whole community to develop a national preparedness goal and a series of frameworks and plans related to reaching the goal.

 Presidential Policy Directive 40, National Continuity Policy, July 15, 2016.
-Directs the Secretary of Homeland Security through the Administrator of the Federal Emergency Management Agency (FEMA) to coordinate the implementation, execution, and assessment of continuity activities among executive departments and agencies.
+Directs the Secretary of Homeland Security through the Administrator of FEMA to coordinate the implementation, execution and assessment of continuity activities among executive departments and agencies.

 Presidential Policy Directive-21, Critical Infrastructure Security and Resilience, February 12, 2013.
 Advances a national unity of effort to strengthen and maintain secure, functioning and resilient critical infrastructure.